Fox-ML-infrastructure/Fox-v1-infra/docs/01_tutorials/configuration/CONFIG_BASICS.md

 FoxML Core uses centralized YAML configuration files for all models and training workflows.
 All 17 production trainers auto-load configs from the `CONFIG/model_config/` directory.

+**NEW: Modular Configuration System** - For the intelligent training pipeline, we recommend using **experiment configs** which group all settings in one file and prevent config "crossing" between modules.
+See [Modular Config System](../../02_reference/configuration/MODULAR_CONFIG_SYSTEM.md) for details.

 > **📚 For complete configuration documentation, see the [Configuration Reference](../../02_reference/configuration/README.md).**

 ## Basic Usage